LME launches seven new contracts to try to boost volumes, profit

 The LME already has steel rebar and scrap contracts.

-The LME also plans to launch a contract for alumina, the raw material to make aluminium, which has seen sharp price swings recently.
+The LME also plans to launch a contract for alumina, the raw material to make aluminum, which has seen sharp price swings recently.

 The alumina price twice spiked and tumbled last year, opening up a market for both consumers and producers to hedge the price.

-The other new products are minor metal molybdenum plus two regional aluminium premium contracts for U.S. Midwest and Europe.
-(Reporting by Eric Onstad; Editing by Mark Potter)
+The other new products are minor metal molybdenum plus two regional aluminum premium contracts for U.S. Midwest and Europe.